 - For being on the ice, it’s also useful to have helmet and elbow/knee protectors, as well as a skating pole.

 It’s safer to go on the ice with more people.
 If you spread out, there is less chance that more than one person will fall into the water and then your companions can rescue you quicker.

 You also need to learn the correct technique for getting out of the water.
 The main idea is to stay calm and paddle your feet, instead of trying to pull yourself straight up.
 Then crawl onto the ice until you can feel it’s stronger.
-As a general rule, go to a direction you came from since you know the ice there.
+As a general rule, go in the direction you came from since you know the ice there.
 I made a story highlight on my Instagram showing these techniques.
-You can check it here.
+You can check it out here.

 Your safety is your responsibility

 Remember that your safety is your responsibility and you should always research the area very well before trying risky activities such as ice skating on the frozen lakes or fjords.
 There is no safe ice, but only a safe ice skater/walker.
 But when done correctly, it’s so much fun!Published: February 2021, Updated: February 2023

 Where to Stay in Oslo – The Best Hotels in Oslo

 Ice Church – Magical Ice Cave Near Oslo

 The best things to do in Oslo in winter